-Dealing with the aftermath of a disaster that has directly affected your property can be a traumatic situation filled with uncertainty and stress.
-Paul Davis shares the following information and tips that should help provide a smoother recovery process.
+The aftermath of a disaster that has directly affected your residence can be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis shares the following information and tips that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (706) 548-5800

-- Obviously, it’s always important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your relatives and friends to assure them that you are safe.
+- Of course, it’s always important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to let them know you are safe.

-- Keep a listing of all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your home.